Collaborative Doctoral Partnership

 Research Student: Joanna Hull

-'Beyond the List': Critical Examination of impact of statutory and non-statutory heritage lists on the national management of heritage in England
+'Beyond the List': Critical examination of impact of statutory and non-statutory heritage lists on the national management of heritage in England

-Research Student: Claire Price
+Research Student: Claire Smith

 Army communities at Roman Richborough: an analysis of the Roman military assemblage